Bellafqira/Integrity_Control_Paillier/README.md

 # Integrity Control and Traceability for Paillier-Encrypted Data

-This project provides a complete solution for watermarking and integrity verification of 3D models encrypted with the Paillier cryptosystem.
+This project provides a complete, and first solution for guaranteeing the integrity and authenticity of Paillier-encrypted data, without the need of metadata or impacting the plaintext data. with a specific focus on 3D models.
 ## About The Project

 Ensuring the integrity and authenticity of sensitive data (such as medical or industrial models) after encryption is a major challenge.